38 Symbols of Change: Embracing Transformation and Evolution

 10. Iris Flower:

-The Iris flower, named after the Greek Goddess of Rainbows, blooms in early spring after being planted in the colder months.
-This transition from the cold winter to the warmth of spring makes the Iris a symbol of change, recovery, and renewal.
+The Iris flower, named after the Greek Goddess of Rainbows, likes to bloom in early spring, or planted during colder months.
+The transition of the harsh winter cold into the warm sunlight of spring has been associated with symbols of change, recovery, and renewal.

 11. The Cherry Blossom: